pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

 ```
 enumerates through _these\_objects_, returning a dRuby client object as _this\_object_ for each pass through.
 Normally this is transparent to us and we can refer to the dRuby server object methods such as ```.name```, and all works as expected.

 In this case however we also wish to find the class name of the object.
-If we call ```this_object.class``` we get the string _DRb::DRbObject_, which is the correct class name for a dRuby client object.
-We have to tell dRuby to forward the ```.class``` method call on to the dRuby server (the Automate Engine running in a Generic Worker), and we do this by calling ```this_object.method_missing(:class)```.
+If we call ```this_object.class``` we get the string "DRb::DRbObject", which is the correct class name for a dRuby client object.
+We have to tell dRuby to forward the ```.class``` method call on to the dRuby server , and we do this by calling ```this_object.method_missing(:class)```.
 Now we get returned the full module::class name of the remote dRuby object (such as _MiqAeMethodService::MiqAeServiceStorage_), but we can call the ```.demodulize``` method on the string to strip the _MiqAeMethodService::_ module path from the name, leaving us with _MiqAeServiceStorage_.
 <hr>

 ### Getting the List of Tag Categories